 FHA requires at least a 580 credit score to qualify for an FHA loan.
-While some lenders are able to use as low as a 500 score with a 10% down payment, they are very difficult to qualify for.
+While some lenders can use as low as a 500 score with a 10% down payment, they are challenging to qualify for.
 Of course, the higher your fico score, the better chance you have of getting approved.

 2. Have a Clean Credit History

 Lenders look at more than just your credit score when looking at your credit report.
 Your entire credit history is taken into consideration.
 Multiple late payments within the past year or excessive collection accounts can be a reason you’re not approved, even if your credit score is good enough.

 FHA mortgage loans are very popular, especially for first-time homebuyers because of their low down payment requirements.
 The 3.5% down payment is one of the lowest down payment requirements of all home loan types.

 You not only need a steady employment history, usually about two years’ worth.
 You need to be able to verify your income with w2’s paycheck stubs and tax returns.
 If you are a commission-only employee, a lender will take your average income over the past two years.